hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 The overshooting can be explained by considering that the only significant difference between the two curves above is that they start with a different population at the reference.
-Before they reach a shoulder, each calcultion has a very fast growth in total population without changing the reference population.
+Before they reach a shoulder, each calculation has a very fast growth in total population without changing the reference population.
 This results in an initial linear growth on the shoulder plots, which lasts until the reference populations begin to grow.